sitegui/nodejs-websocket/README.md

 The `options` is an optional object that will be handed to net.createServer() to create an ordinary socket.
 If it has a property called "secure" with value `true`, tls.createServer() will be used instead.

+To support protocols, the `options` object may have either of these properties:
+* `validProtocols`: an array of protocol names the server accepts.
+The server will pick the most preferred protocol in the client's list.
+* `selectProtocol`: a callback to resolve the protocol negotiation.
+This callback will be passed two parameters: the connection handling the handshake and the array of protocol names informed by the client, ordered by preference.
+It should return the resolved protocol, or empty if there is no agreement.

 The `callback` is a function which is automatically added to the `"connection"` event.

 ## ws.connect(URL, [options], [callback])